kwilkins/dnd/5e-unearthed-arcana.md

   * #### Revised Subclasses
   * #### Feats for Races
   * #### Feats for Skills
+    I’m not allowing any of these.
+Some are interesting enough, but others are really stretching the realm of the skill, or are too powerful agency wise.
+My problem is that if I only allowed the ones I liked, I would be allowing feat expertise in some skills and not others.
+I’ll be sticking with the idea that your skills are more tied to your race/class/background.
   * #### Starter Spells
   * #### A Trio of Subclasses
   * #### Wizards Revisited